mister-ben/Brightcove-Flash-API-Bridge/README.md

 Flash Player API Bridge
 =======================

-This plugin exposes some methods of the Flash-only Player API to javscript.
-The intended use is for when you want to use the Smart Player API in the page, but need to access some fucntionality that is only implemented in the Flash-only player API.
+This plugin exposes some methods of the Flash-only Player API to javascript.
+The intended use is for when you want to use the Smart Player API in the page, but need to access some functionality that is only implemented in the Flash-only player API.

 ##Usage

 Add the swf plugin to the player as a plugin in player settings or as a module in the BEML template.
-Remember to have a crossdomain policy file on your server to enable Flash to load the plugin
+Remember to have a crossdomain policy file on your server hosting the plugin to enable Flash to load the plugin

-The implemented Flash-only player API methods can be accessed from the swf object on the page.
-For instance, to initially reduce the player volume:
+The Flash-only player API methods that have been implemented can be accessed from the swf object on the page.
+For instance, to have the player volume set to 50%:

     <object id="myExperience123456789" class="BrightcoveExperience">
     ...